Spitzer observations of the thermal emission from WASP-43b: SECONDARY-ECLIPSE ANALYSIS -- FIT DETAILS

 \subsection{Joint Fit}

-To improve S/N on the eclipse depths, we share the eclipse width (duration) and eclipse midpoint phases in a joint fit of both datasets.
+To improve accuracy, we share the eclipse width (duration), eclipse midpoint phases, and ingress and egress times in a joint fit of both datasets.
+Table 4 indicates which parameters are free, shared, or have informative priors.
 The best ramp models and the best aperture sizes from the separate channel analyses are used in the joint fit.
 To produce the best joint-model fits, we iterated MCMC until the \citet{Gelman1992} diagnostics for all parameters dropped below 1\%, which happened after \ttt{5} iterations.

 The best joint-model fit parameters are in Table \ref{tab:eclfits}.
 Files containing the light curves, best model fits, centering data, photometry, etc., are included as electronic supplements to this article.
-The eclipse-midpoint time is further used for the subsequent orbital analysis, and the eclipse depths are used for the atmospheric analysis.
+The eclipse midpoint time is further used for the subsequent orbital analysis, and the eclipse depths are used for the atmospheric analysis.

 \if\submitms y

 \fi